How to Apply

 - Experience with statistical applications such as SAS, SPSS, R, etc.

-- Master’s degree or higher in social science, information science, or related field
+- Master's degree in social science, information science, or related field

-- Experience with STEM education research and data
+- Experience with social and behavioral health research and data

 - Knowledge of confidentiality, disclosure, and related issues regarding the distribution of social science data

 - Experience using and interpreting Google Analytics data